 Net position represents the difference between assets/deferred outflow of resources and liabilities/deferred inflows of resources.
-The Corporation did not have any deferred outflow of resources and deferred inflow of resources as of December 31, 2014.
 Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The Corporation had no restricted net position at December 31, 2014.
+No restricted net position was reported at year end.